ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 ## Scenario

 It's 1AM and there is a network partition error.
-One of ours distributed system is not able to determine who is the leader of the cluster and new workloads cannot be applied on Service-X.
+One of our distributed system is not able to determine who is the leader of the cluster and new workloads cannot be applied on Service-X.

-Engineer-Y receive an alert from Prometheus which is the monitoring system implemented in the company.
+Engineer-Y receives an alert from Prometheus which is the monitoring system implemented in the company.

 The monitoring system works like this: